Unleash/unleash/website/docs/discussion/a-b-testing-with-variants.md

 A/B testing is a type of randomized controlled experiment, where you test two different versions of a feature to see which version performs better.
 If you have more than two versions, it's known as _multivariate testing_.
 Coupled with analytics, A/B and multivariate testing enables you to better understand your users and how you can serve them better.

-To facilitate A/B testing and experimentation, Unleash has a built-in 'experiment' [toggle type](http://localhost:3000/advanced/feature_toggle_types#feature-toggle-types) and lets you give toggles any number of [variants](https://docs.getunleash.io/advanced/toggle_variants).
+To facilitate A/B testing and experimentation, Unleash has a built-in 'experiment' [toggle type](../advanced/feature_toggle_types#feature-toggle-types) and lets you give toggles any number of [variants](../advanced/toggle_variants).
+To see a concrete example of configuring multivariate testing with unleash, see [our blog post on A/B testing with Unleash and Google Analytics](https://www.getunleash.io/blog/a-b-n-experiments-in-3-simple-steps).

 In the rest of this document, _A/B testing_ will refer to both strict A/B testing and multivariate testing unless otherwise specified.